 How you can find a popular category to sell in

 Luckily, there are a handful of tools and strategies you can utilize to find popular product categories that aren’t prohibitively competitive.
 Here are a few of our favorite tactics.

 1. Keyword Scout & Opportunity Finder

 Use Jungle Scout’s suite of powerful tools to help you conduct more accurate product research and.
 Great ways to find low-competitionlow competition products, in high demand.

 A free, powerful tool that will show you the current trends in today’s world.
 A great place to get ideas for a new product or a growing category.

 3. Read Our Consumer Trends Report

-While many consumers have stated they will be buying less in 2023 due to increased inflation, categories such as exercise equipment, toys & games, and books have seen an increase in purchasing in Q4 2022.
+While many consumers have stated they will be buying less in 2023 due to increased inflation, categories such as groceries, cleaning supplies, and vitamins, and dietary supplements have seen an increase in purchasing in Q4 2022.